kookkui/linked-blog-starter-md/Disciples of Bone and Shadow/PCs/Zaalu.md

 Head: Hunter (Foraging, Marksmanship)
 Title69: 1x Healing Tincture
 Title1: Rations
+Pskills69: "Marksmanship: You may relinquish your turn to aim with a Ranged Weapon, doubling the damage of your next attack."
+Pskills1: "Foraging (Archetype Exclusive): This character consumes half as many supplies per day, thanks to their ability to find sources of food and water in the wild."
+Title2: Torch x 10
+Title3: Bandage x 5
 ---
 >[!dice] %%FAKE TITLE HERE%%
 >> [!dice] %%FAKE TITLE HERE%%